EyeSeeTea/home-page-app/README.md

 ## Feedback

-We’d like to hear your thoughts on the app in general, improvements, new features or any of the technologies being used.
-Just drop as a line at community@eyeseetea.com and let us know!
-If you prefer, you can also [create a new issue](https://github.com/EyeSeeTea/user-extended-app-blessed/issues) on our GitHub repository.
+We’d like to hear your thoughts on the app!
+Suggestions for improvements, new features...?
+Please Just drop as a line at community@eyeseetea.com and let us know!
+If you prefer, you can also [create a new issue](https://github.com/EyeSeeTea/home-page-app/issues) on our GitHub repository.
 Note that you will have to register and be logged in to GitHub to create a new issue.

 ### About & Sponsorships